rokubun/medea-docs/docs/index.md

   the uncertainty in the Up direction.
 - All the measurements are logged in an SD card that can be inserted in the available SD card slot
-- In the back of the board
+- In the back of the board there is a JST connector by which to send data to drone controllers such as e.g. Pixhawk as well as input trigger events